MicrosoftDocs/dynamics-365-mixed-reality/mr-docs/guides/pc-app-branching.md

     ![Where to place cursor.](media/branching-add-question-text.PNG "Where to place cursor")

    > [!NOTE]
    > You can add up to three lines of text per question.
 If you exceed this limit, a warning appears.

 1. Select a response, and then in the **Properties** tab on the right side of the screen, enter the following information:

-    a.
-In the **Button label** field, enter the text for the response button.
+   1. In the **Button label** field, enter the text for the response button.

-    b.
-In the **Destination** list, select the step that the operator goes to when they select the response button.
+   1. In the **Destination** list, select the step that the operator goes to when they select the response button.
 Steps are organized by task.

       ![Properties tab with Destination example.](media/branching-response-properties.PNG "Properties tab with Destination example")

 1. Create the rest of your responses for that step.
 You can have up to three responses per step.
 Keep in mind that you can link one question step to another question step, and you can link to any step in the same guide.

    > [!TIP]
    > To clear a response, right-click the response, and then select **Remove**.
 If you're using the keyboard, tab to the response, select the **Menu** button on the keyboard, and then select **Remove**.

 ### Add a completion step